sovity/edc-ce/docs/getting-started/documentation/data-transfer-methods.md

 **HTTPProxy**: The provider EDC fetches the data and passes it on consumer's data transfer request synchronously back to the consumer.
 > [!WARNING]
-> This feature is only available for our sovity EDC Enterprise Edition.
+> The HttpProxy / HTTP Pull feature is only available for our sovity EDC Enterprise Edition.

 # Consuming Data via HttpProxy / HTTP Pull